 Turin is the other great city in northern Italy that will be enveloped by the magical atmosphere of Christmas with a rich calendar of art, music, theater and dance.
 The festive atmosphere of Christmas is the protagonist at the ancient Borgo Dora: an area home to various antique shops, bars, restaurants and ancient Piedmontese trattorias, with many wooden chalets in Borgo Dora square and a hundred stalls inside the Courtyard of the Maglio.
 Along the streets of Borgo Dora there will also be thematic stalls: from vintage to creative objects, from antique fashion items to art objects; and then, musical instruments and unobtainable vinyl records, strange tools, furnishing accessories of the past and food delicacies.
 The “Luci d’Artista” event will also be staged in the city: 18 light installations by important national and international contemporary artists who transform the centre of Turin into an open-air museum.

 Govone, one of the most beautiful towns in Piedmont, is transformed into the Magical Village of Christmas.
-In the historic centre there are markets with exhibitors, the inevitable Santa Claus House and the opportunity to visit the local castle.
+In the historic center, there are markets with exhibitors, the inevitable Santa Claus House, and the opportunity to visit the local castle.
 But what distinguishes Govone’s Christmas markets from other markets is the style and atmosphere.
-The ancient Belle Epoque-style carousel flanked by a pastry corner where you can taste Piedmontese sweets.
+The ancient Belle Epoque-style carousel is flanked by a pastry corner where you can taste Piedmontese sweets.

 Verona also offers a perfect setting to recreate a wonderful Christmas atmosphere.
 Every year at Christmas, in the central Piazza Bra, the giant comet shines which boasts, in addition to beauty, a record: it is the largest mobile sculpture in Italy.
 Then there is the fair of Saint Lucy which is the largest market in Verona.
 According to legend, the saint arrives at night with delicious treats for good children and with coal for bad children.
 The classic German-style Christmas market takes place in Piazza dei Signori.